Neurotechnology: Deep brain stimulation

 Deep brain stimulation is currently used in patients with movement disorders to improve the quality of life in patients.

+Transcranial ultrasound stimulation

+Transcrancial ultrasound stimulation (TUS) is a technique using ultrasound to modulate neural activity in the brain.
+It is an emerging technique that has shown therapeutic promise in a variety of neurological diseases.

 Transcranial magnetic stimulation

 Transcranial magnetic stimulation (TMS) is a technique for applying magnetic fields to the brain to manipulate electrical activity at specific loci in the brain.
 This field of study is currently receiving a large amount of attention due to the potential benefits that could come out of better understanding this technology.
 Transcranial magnetic movement of particles in the brain shows promise for drug targeting and delivery as studies have demonstrated this to be noninvasive on brain physiology.

 Transcranial magnetic stimulation is a relatively new method of studying how the brain functions and is used in many research labs focused on behavioral disorders, epilepsy, PTSD, migraine, hallucinations, and other disorders.
 Currently, repetitive transcranial magnetic stimulation is being researched to see if positive behavioral effects of TMS can be made more permanent.
 Some techniques combine TMS and another scanning method such as EEG to get additional information about brain activity such as cortical response.